Searching for a New Homeland: How Geography Matters in the College Selection and Career Decisions of STEM PhDs

 Author Biographies

-Dr. Ebony O. McGee, Vanderbilt University
+Dr. Ebony O. McGee, Johns Hopkins University

 Jade T. Mitchell, Vanderbilt University